FindMySchool LogoFindMySchool

 23% of pupils achieved grades 5 or above across the English Baccalaureate (strong academic core subjects including languages, sciences, history, or geography).
 This sits below the England average of 41%, reflecting the school's comprehensive intake and the genuine challenge of motivating all pupils to pursue broader curricula.
 However, the average EBacc point score of 4.73 exceeds the England average of 4.08, indicating that those pupils who do pursue the EBacc perform at high levels.

-The school ranks 1120th in England for GCSE outcomes (FindMySchool ranking), placing it in the top 24% of secondary schools nationally.
-Locally, it ranks 12th among Newham secondaries, reflecting its standing as one of the borough's higher-achieving institutions.
+The school ranks 1,790th of 3,895 in England for GCSE academic outcomes (FindMySchool ranking).
+Locally, it ranks 9th among Newham secondaries in the local ranking, reflecting its standing within the borough's secondary landscape.

 The school ranks 1149th in England for A-level outcomes (FindMySchool ranking), placing it in the middle 43% nationally.
 The combined GCSE/A-level ranking sits at 1064th, indicating the sixth form is strengthening the overall performance profile.